jaxonc/AIE7_DEMO_DAY/README.md

 ## 🤝 Contributing

-This is a certification challenge project.
+This is a demo day project.
 Key areas for enhancement:
 - Additional data sources and product categories
 - Enhanced evaluation metrics and benchmarks
 - Advanced agent capabilities and tool integration